Public good

-Academic literature on public goods
+Academic literature

 Paul A. Samuelson is usually credited as the economist who articulated the modern theory of public goods in a mathematical formalism, building on earlier work of Wicksell and Lindahl.
-In his classic 1954 paper The Pure Theory of Public Expenditure, he defined a public good, or as he called it in the paper a "collective consumption good", as follows:[goods] which all enjoy in common in the sense that each individual's consumption of such a good leads to no subtractions from any other individual's consumption of that good...A Lindahl tax is a type of taxation brought forward by Erik Lindahl, an economist from Sweden in 1919.
-His idea was to tax individuals, for the provision of a public good, according to the marginal benefit they receive.
+In his classic 1954 paper The Pure Theory of Public Expenditure, he defined a public good, or as he called it in the paper a "collective consumption good", as follows:[goods] which all enjoy in common in the sense that each individual's consumption of such a good leads to no subtractions from any other individual's consumption of that good...

+Many mechanisms have been proposed to achieve efficient public goods provision in various settings and under various assumptions.

+Lindahl tax

+A Lindahl tax is a type of taxation brought forward by Erik Lindahl, an economist from Sweden, in 1919.
+His idea was to tax individuals for the provision of a public good according to the marginal benefit they receive.
 Public goods are costly and eventually someone needs to pay the cost.
 It is difficult to determine how much each person should pay.
 So, Lindahl developed a theory of how the expense of public utilities needs to be settled.
 His argument was that people would pay for the public goods according to the way they benefit from the good.
 The more a person benefits from these goods, the higher the amount they pay.
 People are more willing to pay for goods that they value.
 Taxes are needed to fund public goods and people are willing to bear the burden of taxes.
 Additionally, the theory dwells on people's willingness to pay for the public good.
 From the fact that public goods are paid through taxation according to the Lindahl idea, the basic duty of the organization that should provide the people with this services and products is the government.

-The services and public utility in most cases are part of the many governmental activities that government engage purely for the satisfaction of the public and not generation of profits.
-In the introductory section of his book, Public Good Theories of the Nonprofit Sector, Bruce R. Kingma stated that; In the Weisbrod model nonprofit organizations satisfy a demand for public goods, which is left unfilled by government provision.
-The government satisfies the demand of the median voters and therefore provides a level of the public good less than some citizens'-with a level of demand greater than the median voter's-desire.
-This unfilled demand for the public good is satisfied by nonprofit organizations.
-These nonprofit organizations are financed by the donations of citizens who want to increase the output of the public good.
+Vickrey–Clarke–Groves mechanism

+Vickrey–Clarke–Groves mechanisms (VCG) are one of the best-studied procedures for funding public goods.
+VCG encompasses a wide class of similar mechanisms, but most work focuses on the Clarke Pivot Rule which ensures that all individuals pay into the public good and that the mechanism is individually rational.

+The main issue with the VCG mechanism is that it requires a very large amount of information from each user.
+Participants may not have a detailed sense of their utility function with respect to different funding levels.
+Compare this with other mechanisms that only require users to provide a single contribution amount.
+This, among other issues, has prevented the use of VCG mechanisms in practice.
+However, it is still possible that VCG mechanisms could be adopted among a set of sophisticated actors.